mechsin/winservicetools/README.md

 ## Installing the service

-The service is installed by the `winserviceutils.exe`.
+The service is installed by the `winservicetools.exe`.
 You can still you pywin32 `PythonService.exe` see the [Using PythonService.exe instead](#Using `PythonService.exe` instead) section.
-The `winserviceutils.exe` can install either a Python script or package as a service.
+The `winservicetools.exe` can install either a Python script or package as a service.
 The example is for a Python script but the exact same file would work for a package as long as it is on the Python import path.
 To install a package you would use the following line

-`winserviceutils.exe install --import yourpackage`
+`winservicetools.exe install --import yourpackage`

 The [package](https://github.com/mechsin/winservicetools/tree/main/examples/package) example folder contains and example of a simple Windows service package.